You can find the memechain-api GitHub source here.

-The MemeChain draws inspiration from a few notable blockchain projects, namely Radium’s SmartChain software and Blockstack’s VirtualChain.
-It will be independently developed from the ground up to suit the ideal requirements of its use case.
+The MemeChain draws inspiration from a few notable blockchain projects, namely Radium's SmartChain software and Blockstack's VirtualChain.
+It has been independently developed from the ground up to suit the ideal requirements of its use case.
 The MemeChain concept is similar to that of a Sidechain, but the MemeChain in itself is not a protocol for transferring digital assets between peers and so will not be described as such.
 Rather, it should be described as a deterministic state-machine which derives its current state from information embedded in the Kekcoin blockchain.
-It will consist of two components; a cryptographic hash-chain of memes that is embedded in the Kekcoin blockchain, and a distributed data store utilising the IPFS network.
+It consists of two components; a cryptographic hash-chain of memes that is embedded in the Kekcoin blockchain, and a distributed data store utilising the IPFS network.

 |--Identifier--|--Meme Hash--|--Hash(current meme hash+prev meme hash)--|

 With 80 bytes in total, the first few bytes are used as an identifier for the MemeChain parsing module and the next string of bytes form the hash of this transaction's meme.
 The final string of bytes consists of the hash of the concatenated hashes of the current meme and the previous (confirmed) meme.
 This final string is what links the MemeChain transactions and thus constitutes the building block for the hash-chain.